mui/material-ui/CONTRIBUTING.md

 If your pull request addresses an open issue, make sure to link the PR to that issue.
 Use any [supported GitHub keyword](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) in the PR description to automatically link them.
-It makes it easier to understand where the PR is coming from and speeds things up as the issue gets closed when the PR is merged.
+This makes it easier to understand where the PR is coming from, and also speeds things up as the issue gets closed when the PR is merged.

 #### Checks and how to fix them